anyaevostinar/anyaevostinar.github.io/classes/201-f25/prep-23-trees-tanya.md

 * [OpenDSA 12.5](https://opendsa-server.cs.vt.edu/OpenDSA/Books/CS3/html/TwoThreeTree.html) - note you can skip the code, but the walk through diagrams are nice

 ## Checks
-Submit pictures of the following to Moodle.
+Bring answers to the following to class:

 Given the following 2-3 tree:

 ![Diagram of 2-3 tree](/classes/201-f25/2-3treecheck.png)

 Draw the tree after adding each of the following (so you should draw out three trees):